Straminella: Taxonomy

-Within the evolutionary family tree of these lichens, Straminella occupies an intermediate position between two other groups – the Rhizoplaca–Lecanora polytropa complex and the Protoparmeliopsis group.
-This placement is supported by both individual gene analyses (ITS, mtSSU) and combined multi-locus studies using nuclear ribosomal ITS, mitochondrial SSU rDNA, and protein-coding genes RPB1 and RPB2.
+Modern molecular phylogenetics revived the genus for what many authors had been calling the Lecanora varia group, and supported Straminella as a distinct, monophyletic lineage within the Rhizoplaca–Protoparmeliopsis sensu lato assemblage (the "MPRPS" clade) of Lecanoraceae.
+In these analyses, Straminella occupies an intermediate position between the Rhizoplaca–Lecanora polytropa complex and the Protoparmeliopsis group, a placement recovered in both single-gene trees (for example ITS and mitochondrial mtSSU) and multi-locus datasets that include nuclear ribosomal ITS, mitochondrial SSU rDNA, and the protein-coding genes RPB1 and RPB2.